wet chemistry

 Gravimetric Analysis

-Gravimetric analysis measures the weight or concentration of a solid that has either formed from a precipitate or dissolved in a liquid.
-The mass of the liquid is recorded before undergoing the reaction.
-For the precipitate, a reagent is added until the precipitate stops forming.
-The precipitate is then dried and weighed to determine the chemicals concentration in the liquid.
-For a dissolved substance, the liquid can be filtered until the solids are removed or boiled until all the liquid evaporates.
-The solids are left alone until completely dried and then weighed to determine its concentration.
-Evaporating all the liquid is the more common approach.
+Gravimetric analysis measures the weight or concentration of a solid that has either formed as a precipitate or dissolved in a liquid.
+The mass of the liquid is recorded before the reaction.
+For precipitates, a reagent is added until precipitation ceases.
+The precipitate is then dried and weighed to determine the concentration of the chemicals in the liquid.
+For dissolved substances, the liquid can be filtered to remove the solids or boiled until all the liquid evaporates.
+The remaining solids are left to dry completely and are then weighed to determine its concentration.
+Evaporating all the liquids is the most common approach.

 Volumetric Analysis

-Titration is called volumetric analysis since it relies on volume measurements to determine the quantity of a chemical.
-A reagent with a known volume and concentration are added to a solution with an unknown substance and concentration.
-The amount of reagent required for a change to occur is proportional to the amount of the unknown substances.
-This reveals the amount of the unknown substance is present.
-If no visible change is present, an indicator is added to the solution.
+Titration is a type of volumetric analysis since it relies on volume measurements to determine the quantity of a chemical.
+A reagent with a known volume and concentration is added to a solution containing an unknown substance with an unknown concentration.
+The amount of reagent required to induce a change is proportional to the amount of the unknown substance present.
+If no visible change occurs, an indicator is added to the solution.
 The indicator changes color based on the pH of the solution.
-The exact point where the color change occurs is called the endpoint.
-Since the color change can occur very suddenly, it is important to be extremely precise with all measurements.
+The exact point at which the color change occurs is called the endpoint.
+Since the color change can happen very suddenly, it is important to be extremely precise with all measurements.

 Colorimetry